Goderich Celtic Roots Festival

-The Celtic Roots Festival is a Celtic festival held annually in the town of Goderich, Ontario.
+The Celtic Roots Festival is a three-day Celtic festival held annually in the town of Goderich, Ontario.
 The festival celebrates traditional Celtic music and craft by showcasing a wide variety of musicians and artisans.
 Musical acts have come from as far afield as Ireland, Scotland, and Wales, but have also included popular North American folk artists such as Maura O'Connell, The Wailin' Jennys, and Garnet Rogers.
-The festival was first held in 1992.